aarongilly/blog/content/Now.md

 This is a [now page](https://sive.rs/nowff).

 I am currently working on these things...
-Last affirmed **2025-12-22**.
+Last affirmed **2026-01-09**.

 # Now

-## Enjoying the Holidays

-## Doing Some House Projects
+## Finish Grad School

+University of Central Missouri - Masters in Data Analytics

+## Auto-Properties Plugin

+Finish releasing & promoting my 2nd Obsidian plugin.

+# On Deck/On Hold

 ## Pandora's Box V2

-Making an easier to produce version of my puzzle box from last year.

-# On Deck/On Hold

-## Grad School

-I've got a couple of months off before I return and finish my last 3 classes in pursuit of my Masters in Data Analytics.
+I plan to make a "version 2" of my 2025 puzzle box, [[Pandora's Box]], to make it easier to produce and fix some unintentionally hard bits of the play through.

+## Puzzle Box 2026

+I've many ideas, but this needs to wait until Grad School is done.
 ## Playdate Development

 I may try my hand at making a game for the Playdate.